 Where a claim is made under the Act, the Court can exercise discretion and award reasonable financial provision out of the deceased’s estate, whether there is a valid Will in existence or not.

 Will disputes can often stir strong emotions and foment a sense of injustice but each case is judged on the facts.
 Therefore, claims must be credible and based on reliable evidence in order to be successful.

 Time conditions must also be met.
 Any claim for financial provision under the Act must be made within six months from the date that probate is granted, which is generally three to six months from the date of death.
 For a cohabitee to claim, they must be able to prove they lived as husband and wife for at least two years before their partner died.

-To help prevent the possibility of inheritance claims, estate planning involves having properly drafted and executed Wills up to date which are kept up to date.
+To help prevent the possibility of inheritance claims, estate planning involves having properly drafted and executed Wills which are kept up to date.
 It may also be worth sharing your plans with your extended family.
 A difficult conversation now may potentially forestall any later disputes.